SpenceKonde/megaTinyCore/megaavr/extras/Ref_Callbacks.md

 ```c++
 void onBeforeInit() __attribute__((weak));{;}
 ```
 onBeforeInit is called as the first code in main, useful if you need to squeeze in some code between class constructors and the rest of the internal initialization.
-Rarely useful - where it is, it's probably a shim for a poorly written library whose class constructor shits on something while you wait for a fix from the author, or if the author ignored your bug report, or is one of those people with a chip on their shoulder regarding modern AVRs and told you that it would be a cold day in hell when he made any changes to support this architecture, referring to it with profanity and/or pejoratives (has happened a couple of times, but I talk to a lot of people about this, and most of them thank me for telling them what's wrong and how to fix it) - in this situation, if you don't want to modfiy the library, but you have to do something to extinguish small dumpster fire started by the class constructor bafore the init() routine dumps a bucket of gasoline on it, this is how you would do it.
-Please report any library that requires this to me so that I can A) apply additional pressure to the library maintainer, and B) warn people in the library compatiblity list.
+Rarely useful - where it is, it's probably a shim for a poorly written library whose class constructor makes a mess of something that then causes an even bigger problem when init() is called, while you wait for a fix from the author - in this situation, if you don't want to modify your copy of the library, but you have to do something to extinguish whatever small dumpster fire was started by the class constructor before the init() routine dumps a bucket of gasoline on it, this is how you would do it.
+Please report any library that requires this to me so that I can A) apply additional pressure to the library maintainer, and B) warn people in the library compatibility list.

 ## Clock Failure Handling
-The AVR DB and later have clock failure handling callbacks (though they are practically useless on the DB).

-The tinyAVRs do not.
+The AVR DB, DD, and likely future parts that support an external crystal, have Clock Failure Detection (CFD) and there are callbacks to go with it.
+The tinyAVRs do not, and hence have no such callbacks.
+You're not missing much though - the CFD doesn't work very well (at least on the DB-series), because the misfiring clock often causes malfunctioning of the CPU such that the ISR does not operate correctly either.

 If using an external clock source, and it stops, so does the chip.
 There are two possible results if the external clock disappears:
-1. If the WDT is enabled, it will reset the chip. init() will then likely try to use the non functional source again.
+1. If the WDT is enabled, it will reset the chip. init_clock() will then try to use the non-functional source again, presumably failing, and leave the defauit /6 prescaler enabled while running from the internal oscillator.
+This will also happen if set to use an external clock that is not functioning at startup.
+If you're trying to use an external clock, but you instead appear to be running at 2.66 or 3.33 MHz, this is what is happening.
+2. If the WDT is not enabled, it will just hang when deprived of a clock source.

 ## Things you probably shouldn't override
 The functions listed below can be overridden.
 In most cases they should not be.
 They are listed for completeness; many of them were added for use during development of the core to make core development easier.
 They may be useful for debugging and on rare occasions in